Jeremy-Day-Lab/Brida_Reln_2024/4_EES/README.md

 softwareupdate --install-rosetta
 ```

 This gave me some errors (Apple M2 Max running macOS 13.4 Ventura).
 Some websites say Rosetta *does not* come already installed with macOS, but when I tried opening a copy of Terminal (see below) using Rosetta, I had no issues.
-So you might just try starting at step 2 below and return to step 1 if Rosetta does not work for you.
+So you might just try starting at step 4 below and return to this step if Rosetta does not work for you.

 **4. Create a Rosetta terminal**